 Separation in this context means living completely separate lives.
 It is possible for a married couple to be separated whilst living under the same roof but they must be living independently from one another, so they must, for example, be sleeping separately, eating separately and socialising separately.
 Separation has a mental element as well as a physical element; you must have ceased to recognise the marriage as subsisting (i.e. considered it to be a marriage in name only) since the date of separation.

 “Excellent service dealing with a long and complicated situation.
 Great support when things seemed bleak, extremely well versed in all aspects that arose during my situation.
-If hadn’t been for the perseverance and confidence of my solicitor Annette Taylor I may have given up, therefore would never have got the excellent outcome she had worked so hard to achieve for me.”
-DP, October 2018
+If it hadn’t been for the perseverance and confidence of my solicitor I may have given up, therefore would never have got the excellent outcome she had worked so hard to achieve for me.”
+DP, Client

 What is the divorce procedure?